 But how high is the demand in cities outside of London?

 Zoopla said there had been ‘a sharp rise’ in demand for city living, though its data showed that rents were still down in London on an annual basis, in the wake of many tenants leaving the capital.

 Recently voted 3rd in Time Out’s World’s Best Cities List while London lagged behind in 13th place, Manchester came top in categories including friendliness, resilience and nightlife.

 The city’s popularity is also reflected in recent Rightmove research, which revealed that enquiries for rental properties in Manchester city centre have increased by 69% year-on-year.
-With a population growing at twice the national rate, demand is at an all-time high in the capital of the North and number of available properties to rent are at an all-time low – down 76% on the same time last year.
+With a population growing at twice the national rate, demand is at an all-time high in the capital of the North and the number of available properties to rent is at an all-time low – down 76% on the same time last year.